IELTS Mentor - Your companion to IELTS Success.

 You can download the .pdf version of the original IELTS Answer Sheets, IELTS Handbooks, Recent changes in test format, Recent IELTS questions, IELTS Exam schedules, IELTS Application form, and a lot more from the download menu.

-Are you planning to take an IELTS Exam soon but can't enrol to an exam preparation centre due to COVID-19?
-Take an online course within the safety of your house and achieve your dream score in your IELTS test.
+Are you planning to take an IELTS Exam but can't get enrolled at an exam preparation centre due to time constrain?
+Take a free online IELTS course within the safety of your house and achieve your dream score.

 Why choose IELTS?